matm/jQuery-File-Upload-Wiki/Options.md

 * Type: *boolean*
 * Default: `true`

+### uploadTemplateId
+The ID of the upload template, given as parameter to the [tmpl()](https://github.com/blueimp/JavaScript-Templates) method.
+This option is only recognized on widget initialization.
+Set the **uploadTemplate** option to change the upload template function after widget initialization.

+* Type: *string*
+* Default: `'template-upload'`

+### downloadTemplateId
+The ID of the download template, given as parameter to the [tmpl()](https://github.com/blueimp/JavaScript-Templates) method.
+This option is only recognized on widget initialization.
+Set the **downloadTemplate** option to change the download template function after widget initialization.

+* Type: *string*
+* Default: `'template-upload'`

 ## Additional Callback Options for the UI version

 All callbacks are of type function and can also be bound as event listeners, using the callback name plus "fileupload" as prefix: